EmilyLB/LibrarySystem/README.md

 These users have books on loan allowing you to see that functionality working.
 You can add new users as well, at the start of the program.

+For displaying the pictures of the books I used matplotlib.
+To view each available image, you will need to close the current image window that pops up.